HK Mogo

-HK Mogo/RSU is a Latvian professional ice hockey team that plays in the Latvian Hockey Higher League, the top tier of the sport in Latvia.
-The team is based in Riga and play their home games at the Mogo ice hall.
+HK Mogo/RSU is a professional ice hockey team based in Riga, Latvia.
+The team competes in the Latvian Hockey Higher League, the top tier of ice hockey in Latvia.
+The team plays its home games at the Mogo ice hall.

 History

 HK Mogo was founded in 2014 by the Latvian company Mogo Finance and joined the Latvian Hockey Higher League for the start of the 2014–15 season.
 Mogo's debut season was a strong one, finishing in first place with 73 points, seven points ahead of the second placed HK Liepāja.
 As a result of their first-place finish in the regular season Mogo advanced straight to the playoff semifinals, bypassing the first round.
 They made it to the final, after beating HK Zemgale/JLSS in the semi's, where they faced-off against HK Kurbads in a best of seven series, in which Mogo were triumphant, winning the championship in their debut season.
 The following season saw Mogo finish in 2nd place in the regular season as they looked to defend their championship; they made it to the play-off semi finals before losing to cross-town rivals HK Kurbads.
 Mogo would however win the bronze medal game against HK Prizma, allowing them to collect their second medal in as many years.
 The 2016–17 season saw Mogo finish top of the table in the regular season, ahead of second place team HK Kurbads by 6 points.
 Kurbads would have a measure of revenge however, as they beat Mogo in the play-off final, with Mogo having to settle for the silver medal.
 Mogo would again finish the season in 1st place during the 2017–18 season of the newly renamed Optibet Hockey League, which saw them lead 2nd place team HK Liepāja by 12 points, however, they lost in the play-off semi-final to HK Zemgale/JLSS who would subsequently lose in the final to HK Kurbads.
 The following season Mogo, who strengthened their side by signing former KHL player Kaspars Saulietis in the off-season, finished in 1st place for the third year running, after securing a comfortable lead at the top of the table - 18 points clear of the second place Zemgale.
 They would see further success in the play-offs, beating rivals Kurbads in overtime during Game 6 of the finals to claim their 2nd Latvian championship.
 In the off-season Mogo further strengthened their team by signing 3-time Olympian and KHL veteran Krišjānis Rēdlihs, who helped the team to a third place finish in the regular season, before the play-offs were cancelled due to COVID-19 pandemic.